Xilinx/ACCL/docs/kernel_interfaces.md

   ````

 # Drivers
-We have both Python and C++ bindings to abstract
+We have both Python and C++ bindings to abstract and simplify the interaction with cclo.

 ## Expected flow: